 1590s, "embarrass, puzzle, bewilder, fill (someone) with uncertainty," evidently a back-formation from perplexed, a variant of the adjective perplex (late 14c.), "perplexed, puzzled, bewildered," from Latin perplexus "involved, confused, intricate;" but Latin had no corresponding verb *perplectere.
 The Latin compound would be per "through" (from PIE root *per- (1) "forward," hence "through") + plexus "entangled," past participle of plectere "to twine, braid, fold" (from suffixed form of PIE root *plek- "to plait").

-The form of the English adjective shifted to perplexed by late 15c., probably to conform to other past-participle adjectives.
-The verb is latest attested of the group, in 1590s, evidently a back-formation from the adjective.
-Related: Perplexing, which well describes the history of the word.
+The form of the English adjective began to shift to perplexed by late 15c., probably to conform to other past-participle adjectives, and the adjective perplex became obsolete from 17c.
+The verb is the latest attested of the group.
+The sense of "make intricate, involve, entangle, make difficult to be understood" is from 1610s.
+Related: Perplexing, which well describes the history of the word; perplexingly.